-Many of the #WasteNothing Challenge Partners including Bloop, Nom Wholefoods, Preserve, ScoopAway, Scoop Wholefoods, Smaller Footprints and Zero Green.
+Many of the Waste Nothing Challenge Partners stoke a wide range of cleaning product refills and concentrated cleaners.
+Try Bloop, Nom Wholefoods, Preserve, ScoopAway, Scoop Wholefoods, Smaller Footprints and Zero Green.

 Make your own

-Not only are home-made cleaning products non-toxic, but they are also easy and cheap to make. #WasteNothing Challenge Partner Simply Sustainable Living has some great recipe ideas on her blog such as Sparking DIY Cream Cleaner or DIY Toilet Fizzy Refresh Tablets
+Not only are home-made cleaning products non-toxic, but they are also quick, easy and cheap to make.
+Our Waste Nothing Challenge Partner Simply Sustainable Living has some great recipe ideas on her blog.
+Why not check out her Sparking DIY Cream Cleaner or DIY Toilet Fizzy Refresh Tablets

-- To unblock a shower drain put bicarbonate of soda and vinegar down the plug hole, and then flush with hot water from the kettle
+- To unblock a shower drain put bicarbonate of soda and vinegar down the plug hole, and then flush with hot water from the kettle.

-- Soak a shower head in white vinegar to remove limescale
+- Soak a shower head in white vinegar to remove limescale.

-Before you put lemon scraps in the food waste bin, you could try these simple cleaning hacks:
+Before you put lemon scraps in the food waste bin, try these simple cleaning hacks: